lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Targeted learning level:** beginner

 **Introduction:**
-This tutorial demonstrates how to create one- and two-dimensional ("heatrmap") histograms of quantities (g- and r-magnitudes) retrieved from object or source catalogs.
+This tutorial demonstrates how to create one- and two-dimensional ("heatmap") histograms of quantities (g- and r-magnitudes) retrieved from object or source catalogs.

 .. =====================